Discrimination disputes in the workplace

 Breach of employment contract disputes

-If your employer has changed your working hours, regular duties, or other aspects of your job that you have not explicitly accepted, this may be classed as a breach of contract.
-As well as changes to working hours or regular duties, a failure to pay wages constitutes another common example of a breach of contract.
+A notable proportion of employment disputes arise from breaches of employment contracts.
+If your employer has made changes to your job that you did not explicitly accept, this can be classed as a breach of contract.
+Abrupt changes to working hours or failure to pay wages constitute some of the most common examples of a breach of contract.

-At Farleys, rest assured that when you’ve been treated unfairly by your employer in this way, we’re here to help you.
-We can highlight legislation that’s relevant to your case, answer any questions you might have, and give you in-depth legal advice that’s tailored to your specific circumstances, helping bring the situation to a satisfactory outcome.
+At Farleys Solicitors, we’re here to help.
+We’re able to answer any questions that you might have, highlight the legislation that’s relevant to your case, and give you detailed legal advice that’s tailored to your specific circumstances, ultimately helping you towards a satisfactory outcome.

 Redundancy, Lay Off and Short-Time Working disputes

-Redundancy law in the UK is notably detailed and complex, setting strict standards for employers to follow.
-If you feel that your employer has failed to follow the proper procedure when making you redundant, it may enable you to bring a claim against them.
+We have a detailed and complex system of redundancy laws here in the UK, and these lay out strict standards for employers to follow.
+If you feel that your employer has failed to properly adhere to their obligations regarding redundancy, you may be able to bring a claim against them.

 Professional Regulatory Employment Issues